rameshrasbor/rosie/README.md

 *Unless otherwise noted, future updates to Rosie will be placed in z_update.aiml.
 If you are already working with a version of Rosie, you should upload only this file to your bot.
 This will allow you to get the updates without overwriting files you may have done custom work on.*

+This updated includes learing of Rosie in basic conversation.